Chart Color Schemes

 Maleny is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Maleny's dwelling structures, as per the latest Census, consisted of 92.1% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Maleny was 57.8%, with mortgaged dwellings at 23.2% and rented ones at 19.1%.
-The median monthly mortgage repayment was $1,625, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Maleny was $390, higher than Non-Metro Qld's figure of $345.
-Nationally, Maleny's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In Maleny, as per the latest Census, 92.1% of dwellings were houses, with the remainder being semi-detached, apartments, or other types.
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Maleny stood at 57.8%, with mortgaged dwellings at 23.2% and rented ones at 19.1%.
+The median monthly mortgage repayment was $1,625, below Regional Qld's average of $1,655.
+The median weekly rent in Maleny was $390, compared to Regional Qld's $345.
+Nationally, Maleny's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing